dbenesh82/propagule_transmission/propagule_transmission.md

     ## Multiple R-squared:  0.0283, Adjusted R-squared:  0.02597
     ## F-statistic: 12.15 on 1 and 417 DF,  p-value: 0.000544

-When we visualize the correlation, though, we see that it is rather weak.
+When we visualize the correlation, though, we see that it is weak.
 Parasite propagules of a given size can go into hosts that range over 10 orders of magnitude in size.
 Thus, I am not ready to claim that propagule sizes increase when the first host is larger.

 ``` r
 ggplot(filter(lclvsprop, Host.no == 1),